alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 > RM 6780 / 1920 transactions = RM 3.53 per transaction

 ## Cross-validation
 Five different models were built.
 The models were evaluated using 5-folds cross-validation.
 Random Forest achieved the lowest _Cost (RM)_, followed by Decision Tree and so on.
 Notice that the higher the F1-score, the lower the cost.
+Random Forest will be used for model development because it has good score.

 <table border="1" class="dataframe">
   <thead>